wiwa/bloop/docusaurus/docs/integration.md

 ---
-id: doc2
+id: integration
-title: document number 2
+title: Integrate with the Build Server
+sidebar_label: Integration guide
 ---

 This is a link to [another document.](doc3.md)